-Welcome to the Eighth Edition of the Hakubaku Newsletter
+Welcome to the Fourteenth Edition of the Hakubaku Newsletter

 Hello to all of our registered members.

-We are happy to announce the winner of our Winter Seasonal competition.
-We've had a great response and it has been a difficult choice to make but luckily there are merit prizes to give out too.
+Owing to the fact that there are four seasons but that this newsletter goes out every second month, we are happy to announce the winner of our Winter Seasonal competition.
+Hearty meals and warming soups were the order of the day.
 We encourage everyone to enter their favourite recipe using seasonally available produce.
 See our website for all competition details.

 Our Winter Seasonal Recipe Competition